ankondrat4/monitoring_tool_client_d10/README.md

 More information about options you can read here: http://docs.guzzlephp.org/en/stable/request-options.html

- 2. Then configure the settings on /admin/config/services/monitoring-tool-client.
+ 2. Then configure the settings on this page:
+    /admin/config/services/monitoring-tool-client.